Read our lab’s philosophy and culture

 Interests: Neural circuits and mechanisms involved in the actions of neurodegenerative disorders and addictive drugs

-Hobbies: Camping, backpacking, skiing, video games, and cooking/baking
+Hobbies: Camping, backpacking, skiing, video games, and cooking/baking.

 GRADUATE STUDENTS and ROTATION STUDENTS